|

 (Frequently Asked Questions)

-We get asked many of the same questions daily, so we have compiled the answers to the most common questions below.
+We often get asked the same questions, so below we’ve compiled answers to the most common queries.

 How can I become a Home Inspector in Kansas?

-We get this question often.
-While it is true that some successful home inspectors enjoy an above average income, there are many obstacles and pitfalls one may encounter while starting and operating a home inspection business, even if you are doing your job well.
-We encourage those with a serious interest to carefully consider the true costs of training, equipping, registering, insuring, and operating your business.
-This is NOT a get rich quick scheme, or a “part time job with full time earnings” as is sometimes advertised on late night TV.
-Get the facts; talk to a current registered Home Inspector who has been in the business for at least a few years.
+While it is true that some successful home inspectors enjoy an above average income, many don’t.
+There are numerous obstacles and pitfalls to starting and operating a home inspection business, even if you are experienced or do your job well.
+We encourage those with a serious interest to carefully consider the entire cost of training, equipping, certifying, insuring, and operating a business before jumping in head first.
+Home inspections are NOT a get rich quick scheme, or a “part time job with full time earnings” as is sometimes advertised on late night TV.
+Get the facts; talk to a current certified Home Inspector who has been in the business for at least a few years.
 Crawling through spider infested crawl spaces and stifling hot attics filled with itchy insulation is not a glamour job.
-There have been at least 3 Kansas home inspectors in recent memory that have left the business due to debilitating injuries related to falls off ladders or roofs.
+There have been at least 3 Kansas home inspectors leave the business due to severe and debilitating injuries related to workplace falls.

 How can I join KAREI?

-If you are currently a Home Inspector operating in Kansas, want to be one, are in a related field and wish to network with qualified Home Inspectors, or just wish to be kept current on topics that affect the Home Inspection industry, then we invite you to become a member of KAREI.
+If you are currently a Home Inspector operating in Kansas, want to be one, are in a related field and wish to network with qualified Home Inspectors, or just wish to be kept current on topics that affect the Home Inspection industry, then we invite you to become a full member or KAREI affiliate.
 For more information and an application in a downloadable PDF format click here.

 What is a Home Inspection?